Can at-home COVID tests detect BA.4 and BA.5 subvariants?

 While the two new subvariants are better at evading prior immunity, they’re not any better at evading testing.
 At-home tests and lab tests are just as good at detecting BA.4 and BA.5 as past variants.

-There’s another issue, however, that might be complicating things, explained Dr. Kevin Most, chief medical officer at Northwestern Medicine’s Central DuPage Hospital, in an interview with WGN.
+There’s another issue, however, that might be complicating things, explained Dr. Kevin Most, chief medical officer at Northwestern Medicine’s Central DuPage Hospital, in an interview with WGN Radio.

 “A lot of people aren’t getting tested,” Dr. Most said.
 “Individuals who are testing, you have to make sure you’re testing at the appropriate time.
 If you run out and test that first day, you might not test positive.”